chaos-mesh/chaos-mesh/workflow/docs/design.md

 ## Unresolved Problems

-- Support DAG or not
+- Support DAG or not?
+No. I think it's not enough necessary.
 - Assertion SDK / WebAPI for Task
-- Event-driven & Webhook
+- Event-driven & Webhook.
+Yes!
+I have updated the design.
 - Split controller-manager and workflow-engine as two binary
 - Should `Node` be a standalone CRD?
 No. Just write the codes at first.